theyadeeyadee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes the owner to vincent and the group owner to staff for *
+script that change _hello to vin